RDF Tutorial#

 Loading the data#

-• Click on repositories
+• Click on Repositories under Setup

 • Create new repository